mpanighetti/dnd5e-classes/README.md

 - Resistance, vulnerability, and immunity to Poison apply to both the damage type and the Poisoned condition.
 - This document offers new options for the Alchemist class by balab.

-## License
+## Licensing

 _dnd5e-classes_ is © 2021 Mario Panighetti.
-Licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+This work is licensed via [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

-Certain materials are included under fair use exemption of the U.S. Copyright Law and are restricted from further use.
-These materials, including references to game mechanics, are not approved or endorsed by Wizards of the Coast and do not constitute any license or agreement with Wizards of the Coast.
+### Licensed Content

+_[System Reference Document 5.1](https://dndbeyond.com/srd#SystemReferenceDocumentv51)_ ("SRD 5.1") © 2016 Wizards of the Coast LLC.
+Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

+_[Alchemist](https://docs.google.com/document/d/1FbBScXvWzPKRo62ZlqXcIMgUd_KPYoqCkMa2ZtYBN8c)_ © 2023 balab.
+Used with permission by the author.

+_[System Reference Document 5.2](https://www.dndbeyond.com/srd#SystemReferenceDocumentv52)_ ("SRD 5.2") © 2025 Wizards of the Coast LLC.
+Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 ## Third-Party Content References

+The materials below are referenced under fair use exemption of the U.S. Copyright Law and are restricted from further use.
+These materials, including references to game mechanics, are not approved or endorsed by the copyright holders and do not constitute any license or agreement with the copyright holders.

 _[Unearthed Arcana: Modern Magic](https://media.wizards.com/2015/downloads/dnd/UA_ModernMagic.pdf)_ © 2015 Wizards of the Coast LLC; Author Daniel Helmick.

-_[Systems Reference Document 5.1](https://dnd.wizards.com/resources/systems-reference-document)_ ("SRD 5.1") © 2016 Wizards of the Coast LLC.
-Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 Endless Hunger Patron is [based on a concept by thegreateyeofsauron, submitted to Probably Bad RPG Ideas in 2020](https://probablybadrpgideas.tumblr.com/post/619536955735162880/your-warlocks-patron-is-a-relatively-young-but).

-_[Alchemist](https://docs.google.com/document/d/1FbBScXvWzPKRo62ZlqXcIMgUd_KPYoqCkMa2ZtYBN8c)_ © 2023 balab.
-Used with permission by the author.